The Mary Barnard Academy of American Poets Prize Contest

 A $100 prize is endowed by Reed College in honor of Mary Barnard ’32 for the best poem or group of poems submitted by a Reed undergraduate.
 The contest is open to all disciplines; to ALL Reed undergraduates who are enrolled as of the contest due date.
 There are no restrictions regarding theme or style.

-Two typed poems maximum, with your name, phone#, year in school, age, mailing address, Reed & non-Reed email address on each page.
+Two typed poems maximum, with your name, phone number, year in school, age, mailing address, Reed and non-Reed email address on each page.

 "Although they are

 For more information, contact Jolie Griffin or visit:

 Questions may be directed to Robin Tovey, communications manager.
 Announcements do not represent the views of Reed College.